Transportation Security Administration: Current list of acceptable IDs

+Screening

 At the airport security checkpoint, passengers are screened to ensure they are not carrying prohibited items.
 These include most sorts of sharp objects, many sporting goods such as baseball bats and hockey sticks, guns or other weapons, many sorts of tools, flammable liquids (except for conventional lighters), many forms of chemicals and paint.
 In addition, passengers are limited to 3.4 USoz of almost any liquid or gel, which must be presented at the checkpoint in a clear, one-quart zip-top bag.
 These restrictions on liquids were a reaction to the 2006 transatlantic aircraft plot.

 The number of passengers who have been detected bringing firearms onto airplanes in their carry-on bags has increased in recent years, from 976 in 2009 to 4,239 in 2018, according to the TSA.
 Indeed, a new record high for firearms found in carry-on bags has been set every year since 2008.
 In 2010 an anonymous source told ABC News that undercover agents managed to bring weapons through security nearly 70 percent of the time at some major airports.
 Firearms can be legally checked in checked luggage on domestic flights.

 In some cases, government leaders, members of the US military and law-enforcement officials are allowed to bypass security screening.

+Pat-downs

+The new pat-down procedures, which were originally not made public, "routinely involve the touching of buttocks and genitals" as well as breasts.
+These procedures were controversial, and in a November 2010 poll, 50% of those polled felt that the new pat-down procedures were too extreme, with 48% feeling them justified.
+A number of publicized incidents created a public outcry against the invasiveness of the pat-down techniques, in which women's breasts and the genital areas of all passengers are patted.
+Pat-downs are carried out by agents of the same gender as the passenger.

+Concerns were raised as to the constitutionality of the new screening methods by organizations such as the American Civil Liberties Union.
+As of April 2011, at least six lawsuits were filed for violation of the Fourth Amendment.
+George Washington University law professor Jeffrey Rosen has supported this view, saying "there's a strong argument that the TSA's measures violate the Fourth Amendment, which prohibits unreasonable searches and seizures."
+Concerns were also raised about the effects of these pat-downs on victims of sexual assault.
+In January 2014, Denver police launched an investigation against a screener at Denver International Airport over what the passenger stated was an intrusive patdown.